End-to-End Speedup for Quantum Simulation-Based Optimization in Power Grid Management: Experimental Setup

 \subsection{Classical Baseline}

-As a classical baseline we use Simulated Annealing (SA) \cite{kirkpatrick1983optimization} as it is an iterative, gradient-free search algorithm that allows solving the simulation problem with specialized solvers like the conjugate gradient method as opposed to a MILP solver like CPLEX or Gurobi, for which the number of equality constraints becomes excessively large for high dimensional simulation problems.
+As a classical baseline we use Simulated Annealing (SA)~\cite{kirkpatrick1983optimization}, as it is an iterative, gradient-free search algorithm that allows solving the simulation problem with specialized solvers like the conjugate gradient method as opposed to a MILP solver like CPLEX \cite{cplex} or Gurobi \cite{gurobi}, for which the number of equality constraints becomes excessively large for high dimensional simulation problems.

-The here employed version of Simulated Annealing begins with a (typically random) initial solution $x \in \mathcal{X}$ and conducts a local search.
-During this, it iteratively chooses a neighboring solution $x' \in \mathcal{N}(x)$ at random in each step, where $\mathcal{N}(x)$ are the Hamming weight $1$ neighbors of $x$.
+The here employed version of Simulated Annealing begins with a random initial solution $x \in \mathcal{X}$ and conducts a local search.
+During this, it iteratively chooses a neighboring solution $x' \in \mathcal{N}(x)$ at random in each step, where $\mathcal{N}(x)$ is the set of candidates with hamming distance to the current candidate equal to 1.
 If the new candidate $x'$ improves the objective function, it is accepted unconditionally (i.e., $x \leftarrow x'$).
-If $x'$ has a worse objective value, it is accepted with probability $P(x,x',T) \coloneqq e^{-\left|C(x) - C(x')\right| / kT}$.
-Here, $k$ is a user-defined constant (we utilize the popular choice of it corresponding to the Boltzmann constant), and $T_i$ represents the temperature at iteration $i$, which is updated according to a predefined annealing schedule.
-We employ the commonly used geometric annealing schedule, where the temperature decreases exponentially according to $T_i \leftarrow \alpha T_{i-1}$, with initial temperature $T_0$ and decay parameter $\alpha \in (0,1)$~\cite{Yaghout_Nourani_1998}.
-For our experiments, we explore a range of temperature iteration steps starting at $10$ and increasing to $80$ in steps of size $10$.
-The algorithm the returns the best solution identified over a specified maximum number of iterations and is repeated for a specific amount of times to ensure statistic relevance (for our experiments we use 10 samples).
-For simplicity and reproducibility, we adopt the SA implementation from~\cite{stevanovic2023}.
+Otherwise, if $x'$ has a worse objective value, it is accepted with probability $P(x,x',T) \coloneqq e^{-\left|C(x) - C(x')\right| / kT}$.
+Here, $k$ is the Boltzmann constant, and $T_i$ represents the temperature at iteration $i$, which is updated according to a predefined annealing schedule.
+For the sake of simplicity and in order to use the temperature as a direct control parameter, we set $k = 1$.
+Furthermore, we employ the commonly used geometric annealing schedule, where the temperature decreases exponentially according to $T_i \leftarrow \alpha T_{i-1}$, with initial temperature $T_0 = 1000$ and final temperature $T_{f} = 1$, with decay parameter $\alpha \in (0,1)$~\cite{Yaghout_Nourani_1998}.
+For our experiments, we explore a range of temperature iteration steps starting at $10$ and increasing to $512$ via geometric progression.
+The algorithm returns the best solution identified over a specified maximum number of iterations and is repeated for a specific number of times to ensure statistical relevance (for our experiments, we use 1000 samples).
+As the cost function is already precomputed for every solution candidate in the course of our QAOA implementation, a mere look-up can be used during each temperature iteration for evaluation purposes.